Aeromium Barcode Fonts

 InputText, which specifies the data to be encoded.

 ExtendedStyle, which specifies whether the style of the barcode is to be extended.
 Some barcodes are drawn in a special way such that certain vertical bars near the beginning, center and the end are intentionally made longer than the other bars.
-This has the advantage of making the human readable text in between them easier to read.
-The barcodes that supports this property are ISBN13, ISBN, ISSN, EAN13, EAN8, UPCE, UPCA.
+This has the advantage of making the human readable text easier to read.
+The barcodes that support this property are ISBN13, ISBN, ISSN, EAN13, EAN8, UPCE, UPCA.

 Without Extended Sytle